Paleo on a budget is possible!

 The Comfortable Consumer

 You have a modest food budget though it’s certainly not unlimited.
 You may be able to make some investments in certain areas of your shopping such as grass-fed meat for fatty cuts, free-range eggs or some organic produce (the EWG’s Dirty Dozen List can help you make choices).
-Some popular (though not really cheap) ingredients such as coconut aminos, nut flours or commercially prepared fermented foods may make their way into your cart.
+Some popular – though not really cheap – ingredients such as coconut aminos, nut flours, or commercially prepared fermented foods and bone broth may make their way into your cart.
 Shopping at a farmer’s market in your area is a real possibility.
 You may be able to capitalize on your dollar by doing things like buying coconut oil in large containers or participating in a cow share.

 Comfortable Consumers may have the means to get a bit more invested in the “fancier” side of real food, and they spend some of their extra food dollars on higher-quality purchases.